justomiguel/java-bootcamp/README.md

 3. Create a counter to provide unique sequential numbers and use it to set an identification to each payment transaction.

 4. Add functionality to display information about the list of items.
-The item should be display as:
+The item should be displayed as:

      * Item Name ....... $ price

-5. Add an offer that include other individual items or other offers.
-And take in account that when an offer is displayed, it should say:
+5. Add an offer that includes other individual items or other offers.
+Take into account that when an offer is displayed, it should say:

      * Offer Name ....... $ price

        - Item Name ...... $ price

-6. Add a mailist List where the market manager is notify when:
+6. Add a mailist List where the market manager is notified when:

      * A new item/offer is added